Networking ReceptionMystery location to be announced soon

 Monetizing The Connected Car — Can It Be Realized?Format: Panel

-Invited Discussion Moderator: David McClure, Directory at SBD
+Moderator: David McClure, Director at SBD

 With the adoption of IoT within the connected vehicle, can necessary components and services like embedded software, cloud services, data analysis, logistics, security, asset tracking, sensors, silicon, etc. become monetized?
 Who stands to gain the most in the ecosystem?

-Collaborate Or Die!Format: Panel Discussion
+The Supply Chain – Collaborate Or Die!Format: Panel Discussion

-Moderator: Joel Hoffmann, Automotive Strategist, Intel Corporation
+Moderator: Joel Joffmann, Automotive Strategist, Automotive Solutions Division at Intel Corporation

 The successful deployment of an in-car electronics strategy will require collaboration between numerous stakeholders, including OEMs, suppliers, service providers, developers and government.
 This session will focus on the partnerships, alliances and other collaborative efforts that are facilitating major developments in the sector.